-Now the Middle World can be a bit confusing, because it looks pretty much like the reality that we are living in.
+Now the Middle World can be a bit confusing, because it looks pretty much like the reality that we're living in.

-The difference between reality and the Middle World is that the normal laws of physics and so on do not apply.
-One can go backwards in time to a traumatic experience in the middle world, and comfort yourself much like I described in the story about the bullying colleague.
+The difference between reality and the Middle World is that the normal laws of physics and so on don't apply.
+One can go backward in time to a traumatic experience in the middle world, and comfort yourself much as I described in the story about the bullying colleague.

-In the one meditation I had I picked up this past trauma and knew I had to do something to try and heal it.
-I felt it would help heal some issue I was dealing with in the present.
+In the one meditation I had, I picked up this past trauma and knew I had to do something to try and heal it.
+I felt it would help heal some issues I was dealing with in the present.

 In the Journey, that strong and caring guide went to the individual who was abusing me and told him that the behavior was now over.
 There was a full-time protector and he’d better not try anything.

 The guide and I went and sat on the child’s (my past self) bed and kept him company and told him he was safe and no harm would come to him.